GavinPalmer1984/expertise/domains/economics/README.md

 ### Emerging Economic Principles
 - **Power dynamics trump technology**: Distribution of benefits depends more on social and economic structures than on technological capabilities
-- **Democratic participation essential**: Economic governance requires inclusive decision-making to serve broad prosperity
+- **Expert governance with stakeholder input essential**: Economic governance requires those with expertise making decisions while considering stakeholder interests and claims
 - **Multiple economic futures possible**: Conscious policy choices about economic systems matter more than technological determinism
 - **Integration over displacement**: Economic systems can be designed to integrate rather than replace human contributions